n-claes/legolas/docs/index.md

     excerpt:
       Legolas is the result of months and months of development and testing.
 Since this takes a lot of effort and time, we kindly ask that _**the first published peer-reviewed paper from applying Legolas is done in co-authorship with at least one of the original authors**_.
-Since the code is brand new we would like to know how it is used and provide guidance if possible.
-      Additionally, if you use Legolas in a publication we kindly request that you cite our paper.
+Additionally, if you use Legolas in a publication we kindly request that you cite the code paper.
     title: Using Legolas
     url: https://ui.adsabs.harvard.edu/abs/2020arXiv201014148C/exportcitation
     btn_label: BibTex citation